SerratedSharp/CSharpWasmRecipes/README.md

 The WASM package does not have direct access to all browser capabilities, but JS shims can be used to access those capabilities indirectly.
 For example, access to the HTML DOM can be implemented by JSImport'ing JS shims calling native JS methods such as findElementById or creating a wrapper around a library such as jQuery as is done in SerratedJQ.

-.NET 7 WASM supports HttpClient, allowing requests to be made directly to the backend host using tradtiional web requests that would be compatible with any hosting technology exposing traditional HTTP endpoints.
-This could be used to retrieve HTML fragements, or JSON data models, either of which could be used to data driven logic or dynamically updating HTML.
+.NET 7 WASM supports HttpClient, allowing requests to be made directly to the backend host using traditional web requests that would be compatible with any hosting technology exposing traditional HTTP endpoints.
+This could be used to retrieve HTML fragments, or JSON data models, either of which could be used to data driven logic or dynamically updating HTML.

 The Uno WebAssemblyRuntime library provides methods to execute arbitrary javascript from .NET, but this should generally only be used for static JS that is not parameterized nor dynamic, due to security risks of dynamic JS.
 It can be useful for creating JS declarations for the interop shims since these consist of static JS.

 ### Hosting

-At runtime, the WASM package files will be downloaded from the server the same way static files such as images or JS would be downlaoded, and then executed within the browser.
+At runtime, the WASM package files will be downloaded from the server the same way static files such as images or JS would be downloaded, and then executed within the browser.
 This is completely hosting platform agnostic, since from the host's perspective it is a simple file download request.
-Often the host will need to be configured to allow files with *.clr and *.dat extensions to be downloaded, tyipically accomplished by adding mime types.
+Often the host will need to be configured to allow files with *.clr and *.dat extensions to be downloaded, typically accomplished by adding mime types.

 ### Loading the WASM Package at Runtime

 The HTML pages will need to reference the appropriate javascript to load the WASM packages.
 Javascript files included by Uno.Bootstrap handle the initial loading of the runtime.
 For example, if using EmbeddedMode, then a script tag referencing the WASM package's `embedded.js` would handle bootstrapping the WASM package, then execute our WASM entry point which is the console project's `Program.Main()`.

-The WASM package can either be hosted from the same site as the primary application, or in a seperate application.
+The WASM package can either be hosted from the same site as the primary application, or in a separate application.
 Similar to any other javascript, it can be loaded from a relative URL (hosted in a subpath of the web app) or from another site.

 ## JS Interop Scenarios
 This section deals primarily with exposing types or methods from JS to C#, with the intention of allowing C# code to call into JS, or hold references to JS objects.